hdShang/arxiv-daily/docs/cs-CL/2025-09-08/papers/250906596v1-have-head-adaptive-gating-and-value-calibration-for-hallucination-mi.md

 ---
 layout: default
-title: HAVE: Head-Adaptive Gating and ValuE Calibration for Hallucination Mitigation in Large Language Models
+title: "HAVE: Head-Adaptive Gating and ValuE Calibration for Hallucination Mitigation in Large Language Models"
 ---

 # HAVE: Head-Adaptive Gating and ValuE Calibration for Hallucination Mitigation in Large Language Models